 The thought of solo travelling in a foreign country can be scary.
 But it doesn’t have to be.
 Here are…

-12 tips and tricks for staying safe when solo travelling…
+12 tips for staying safe when travelling solo

 First and foremost you need to research the area in which you intend on staying in.
 Read blogs, watch YouTube videos and ask friends/family for advice if they have visited before.
 Try and find accommodation that is close to local transport lines and not too far out the way.
 If an area is notorious for being sketchy, avoid it.

 Check your accommodation’s check in times so that you don’t have to spend time waiting around in an area you’d rather not.

 Make sure you’re aware of how much you should be paying for things while you’re out and about, so you can’t get ripped off.